 When replacing windows in an existing home, replacement windows are usually the most cost-effective choice.
 New-construction windows can have a lower sticker price at first, but the expense of removing the original window frame as well as restoring the adjacent internal and exterior walls will quickly add up.
 New-construction windows, on the other hand, are the safest choice and wisest investment if you’re building windows in new construction or if your current window frames are in bad shape.

 Before purchasing windows, know the thickness of walls by measuring the jamb width on an existing door or window.
 Once the old windows have been removed, measure the opening size and be sure to purchase a window unit that fits tightly into the existing opening.
 Whether the window frames are in so poor condition that the harm is visible, or you’re doing a big home redesign where the studs are exposed, determining which type of new windows is the best choice for your house can be challenging for the average homeowner.
 When it comes to new windows, it’s best to get advice from a specialist.

 As energy costs continue to rise, look for windows that are Energy Star rated.
-These will be foam filled for insulation, include a spacer system that is non-conductive.
+These will be foam-filled for insulation and include a non-conductive space system.
 Green Eco Solutions will help you choose new windows and get them professionally installed in your house.
 For decades, we’ve been installing high-quality doors and replacement windows.
 We’ve worked on a variety of replacement windows, including Restorations and full-frame replacement window systems, and have a lot of expertise with them.